Transmission/Communication Medium or Channel:

 • It is the most common kind of copper telephone wiring.

-• Mainly use in the home network.
+• Mainly used in the home network.

-• Each of the eight individual copper wires (4 pairs) in UTP cable is covered by an insulating material.
+• Each of the eight individual copper wires (4 pairs) in the UTP cable is covered by an insulating material.
 In addition, the wires in each pair are twisted around each other.

-• UTP cable is create by considering the cancellation effect produced by the twisted wire pairs to limit signal degradation caused by electromagnetic interference (EMI) and radio frequency interference (RFI).
+• UTP cable is created by considering the cancellation effect produced by the twisted wire pairs to limit signal degradation caused by electromagnetic interference (EMI) and radio frequency interference (RFI).
 To further reduce crosstalk between the pairs in UTP cable, the number of twists in the wire pairs varies per meter/3.28feet.

 (ii) Shielded Twisted Pair[STP] Cable: